 The core element of the risk strategy is a Risk Appetite Statement (RAS) and integrated limit system in line with the business strategy.
-The RAS set of indicators comprising strategic and additional RAS indicators helps the Managing Board to implement central strategic goals of VBW, specifying the same in operational terms.
+The RAS set of indicators comprising strategic and additional indicators helps the Managing Board to implement central strategic goals of VBW, specifying the same in operational terms.

-The risk appetite, i.e. the indicators of the RAS, is derived from the business model, the current risk profile, the risk capacity and the revenue expectations and/or the strategic planning process.
-The limit system broken down by risk subtypes and the RAS provide the framework for the maximum risk that VBW is ready to accept to achieve its strategic targets.
+The risk appetite, i.e. the indicators of the RAS, is derived from the business model, the current risk profile, the risk capacity and the revenue expectations and/or the strategic plan.
+The limit system broken down by risk subtypes and the RAS provide the framework for the maximum risk that VBW is ready to accept to achieve its strategic goals.
 The RAS indicators are provided with a target, a trigger and a limit value and are monitored on a current basis, as are the aggregate bank and sub-risk limits.
 In this way, it can be ensured that deviations from the risk strategy are identified swiftly and that countermeasures can be initiated in a timely manner.
-The RAS set of indicators is made up of strategic and more detailed RAS indicators:
+The RAS set of indicators is essentially made up of the following strategic and more detailed RAS indicators:

-- Capital ratios (e.g. CET1 ratio, T1 ratio, TC ratio, RTF) - Credit risk ratios (e.g. NPL ratio, coverage ratio, net allocation ratio / risk provisions, forbearance ratio, sector concentrations) - Market/liquidity risk ratios (e.g. LCR, NSFR, EBA and OeNB interest rate risk coefficients) - Ratios relating to operational risk (e.g. OpRisk losses in proportion to CET1, ICS implementation rate) - Other risk-relevant ratios (e.g. CIR)
+- Capital ratios (e.g. CET1 ratio, T1 ratio, TC ratio, RBC, MREL) - Credit risk ratios (e.g. NPL ratio, coverage ratio, foreign customer exposure, net allocation ratio / risk provisions, forbearance ratio, sector concentrations) - Market/liquidity risk ratios (e.g. LCR, NSFR, survival period, asset encumbrance ratio, EBA interest rate risk coefficient, balance sheet structure limit, fixed interest position) - Ratios relating to operational risk (e.g. OpRisk losses in proportion to CET1, ICS implementation rate) - Other risk-relevant ratios (e.g. CIR, leverage ratio, compliance risk, IT system availability)